CHAPTERS 49-51

 Why couldn’t she have just left him behind?

 He thought he heard a sound, greatly impeded by the transparent acrylic chamber.
-He opened his eyes to see Benson enter the room with a couple of guards.
+He opened his eyes to see Benson had entered the room with a couple of guards.
 James blinked and returned his gaze to the ceiling, pain rising in his chest.

-Benson reached down to a panel on the outside and produced a black telephone receiver.
-He put it to his ear, and his voice purred clearly in James’ enclosed bubble, making him feel increasingly claustrophobic.
+Benson reached down to a panel on the outside.
+His voice purred clearly in James’ enclosed bubble, making him feel increasingly claustrophobic.
 “You even made it through the night.
 I’m impressed.”

 James winced, turning his head just enough so he could see him.
-He felt like if he did anything quickly, he would disintegrate.
+He felt like he would disintegrate if he did anything quickly.

-Pinning the receiver between his ear and shoulder, Benson slid a clipboard off a nearby cart, consulted the panel at the base of the oxygen chamber, and made notes.
+Benson slid a computer tablet off a nearby cart, consulted the panel at the base of the oxygen chamber, and made notes.
 The heart monitor continued to beep.

-“Your vitals seem to have stabilized,” Benson muttered, as if mainly speaking to himself.
+“Your vitals seem to have stabilized,” Benson muttered, as if mainly speaking to himself, though the speaker was still on.
+The right side of his face was swollen and bruising under a large bandage.
 “I look forward to finding out why.”

 James swallowed with difficulty.
 It hurt.
 It hurt to breathe, to see, to think.